International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 :three: Pitch your project in one of the IDSA Ecosystem Building Calls.

-:four: Have the community vote on your deployment scenario.
+:four: Have the community vote on your Deployment Scenario.

 In addition to the evaluation criteria for each stage (that are mentioned below) an evaluation must have: